This is the second of a three-article series looking at OSHA compliance requirements for general industry employers.

 Training on electrical safety general awareness might be a good start.

-And a lot of workers may not be familiar with, and may even have never heard of, arc flash, so this may be another topic to cover.
+And a lot of workers may not be familiar with, and may even have never heard of, arc flash, so this may be another useful topic to cover in your electrical safety training program.

 In addition, training about OSHA General Electrical Requirements may be suitable for some employees.